 “Growth ain’t for weenies, but it’s nowhere near as painful as living the life you’re living right now if you’re not really going for it.

 There’s nothing cooler than watching your entire reality shift into one that is the perfect expression of you.”

 And so, if you’re in that place where you are finally going for it, and suddenly all hell breaks loose…

 Congrats on the calamity!

-You can pat yourself on the back because everything is unfolding perfectly.
+You can pat yourself on the back and rest easy, because everything is unfolding perfectly.